akashgamage/TeamNebula_TravelNebula/README.md

 ## About Rootcode Tech-Triathlon
 Tech-Triathlon, by Rootcode aims to enhance the industry-relevant skills of future tech enthusiasts.
 This unique competition offers a platform for teams to demonstrate their abilities in software engineering, artificial intelligence and UX design.

 When building modern software, these three pillars are essential to ensure success of a digital product.
 Therefore, this competition consists of three phases - A hackathon, designathon and a datathon.
-While all the participants don’t need to excel in all three disciplines, we encourage teams with members who excel in their respective areas to contribute to the overall output.

 The Tech-Triathlon is organized by Rootcoders, a team passionate about upskilling the next generation and fostering a strong tech community in Sri Lanka.
-We believe this competition will provide participants with valuable opportunities to achieve their career goals.
-Tech-Triathlon by Rootcode offers a chance to develop technical and interpersonal abilities.
-Join us now for an innovative, collaborative, and boundary-pushing journey.

 ## Acknowledgments